Staff profile

 Biography

 Professor Petra Minnerop is the Chair of the UN SDG Group of the University and leads on the University's engagement with the United Nations Framework Convention on Climate Change (UNFCCC).
-She is the founder and Director of the Durham Centre for Sustainable Development Law and Policy.
-She previously served as the Co-Director of the Global Policy Institute.
+She currently serves as the Deputy Executive Dean (Global) of the Faculty of Social Sciences and Health and the founder and Director of the Durham Centre for Sustainable Development Law and Policy.

-She studied at the Universities of Göttingen and Newcastle-upon-Tyne and holds a PhD in public international law, completed under the supervision of Professor Dr Georg Nolte (summa cum laude), awarded with the prize for the best PhD thesis of the University of Göttingen.
+She studied at the Universities of Göttingen and Newcastle-upon-Tyne and completed her Dr. iur. under the supervision of Professor Dr Georg Nolte (summa cum laude), awarded with the prize for the best PhD thesis of the University of Göttingen.

-She is a member of the World Commission on Environmental Law (WCEL), of the Specialist Group on Climate Change and a member of Society of Legal Scholars, the Women’s Climate and Energy Law Network (WCELN), the European Society of International Law and the American Society of International Law.
+Petra is a member of the World Commission on Environmental Law (WCEL), of the Specialist Group on Climate Change and a member of Society of Legal Scholars, the Women’s Climate and Energy Law Network, the European Society of International Law and the American Society of International Law.

 Research Expertise

 Petra has published widely on liability in international environmental law, climate protection agreements, human rights law, the classification/status of states under international law and on EU citizenship.
-Petra has co-edited several books and edited a special thematic Volume of the Max Planck Encyclopedia of Public International Law on International Law of Development with Rüdiger Wolfrum and Frauke Lachenmann, published in 2019, with Oxford University Press.
-Her current interdisciplinary research project focuses on climate change law, human rights law and attribution science, in close collaboration with Friederike Otto and Rupert Stuart-Smith.
-She works on re-thinking and applying legal concepts in the light of attribution science.
+Her current interdisciplinary research project on Just Transitions to a Net Zero World (JusTN0W) focuses on the role of international law in directing and managing interdisciplinary solutions to accelerate the decarbonisation of economies.
+She also works on re-thinking and applying legal concepts in the light of attribution science, including health.

 Selected Grants